0xPolygonID/tutorial-examples/login-with-billions/README.md

 # Billions Login Service

-A Node.js backend service implementing secure authentication using Billions Network's decentralized identity protocol.
+A Node.js backend service implementing secure authentication using Billions Network.

 ## Overview

 This service provides a complete authentication flow leveraging Billions's zero-knowledge proof system.
-Users authenticate by clicking a universal link that opens the Billions wallet, offering a privacy-preserving alternative to traditional credential-based authentication.
+Users authenticate by clicking a universal link that opens the Billions wallet, offering a privacy-preserving authentication.

 ## Directories